paralleldrive/cuid/README.markdown

 Almost all web-technology identifiers allow numbers and letters (though some require you to begin with a letter -- hence the 'c' at the beginning of a cuid).
 However, dashes are not allowed in some identifier names (including JavaScript).
 Removing dashes between groups allows the ids to be more portable.

-## Comments

-We hope that other people will start to adopt the use of cuid to build more robust applications.
-If you spot anything wrong with our thinking, or our code, or if you just have questions, please open an issue on Github.